The Indian law and its view on skill/chance

 The Indian law system, when it comes to gambling, is complicated.
 We have covered most of it separately, but we’d like to dig deeper into the concept of Games of Chance and Games of Skill.

-If we look at the Public Gaming Act, which came into effect in 1867, all real money games of chance are considered illegal, while games of skill are legal.
+If we look at the Public Gambling Act, which came into effect in 1867, all real money games of chance are considered illegal, while games of skill are legal.

 That said, Indian states are allowed to amend these rules as they see fit, which means that some games that are legal in one state might not be in another.